Clinical-Genomics/scout/docs/admin-guide/loading-case.md

 #### Adding custom images to a case

 Scout can display custom images as new panels on the case view or variant view which could be used to display analysis results from a separate pipeline.
-The custom images are defined in the case config file and stored in the database.
+The custom images are defined in the case config file.
+Scout stores image metadata (for example title, description, dimensions and path) in the database, while image files are read from disk when rendered.
 Scout currently supports `gif`, `jpeg`, `png` and `svg` images.

-The syntax for loading an image differed depending on where they are going to be displayed.
-Images on the caes view can be grouped into different groups that are displayed as accordion-type UI elemment named after the group.
-Images can be associated with stru    ctural variants with a given hgnc symbol.
+The syntax for loading an image differs depending on where it is going to be displayed.
+Images on the case view can be grouped into different groups that are displayed as accordion-type UI elements named after the group.
+Images can be associated with structural variants with a given HGNC symbol.

-The fields `title`, `description` and `path` are mandatory regarless of location.
+The fields `title`, `description` and `path` are mandatory regardless of location.
 The image size can be defined with the optional parameters `width` and `height`.
-If you dont specify a unit its going to default to use pixels as unit. *Note*: adding images lar    ger than 16mb are not reccomended as it might degrade the performance.
+The image height and width unit is pixels.

 ``` yaml